kissen/fmajor/README.md

 # fmajor

 `fmajor` is a self-hosted file upload service.
-It is very basic, but easy to install.
+It is basic, but easy to install.

 ![Screenshot of fmajor running in Firefox](doc/screenshot.png)